MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-create-web-terminal/includes/06-virtual-disk-server.md

 ## Starting the Virtual Disk Server

-Applications running on CP/M will have read/write access to drive B: enabling you can save files with the virtual disk server running.
+Applications running on CP/M will have read/write access to drive B: enabling you can save files when the virtual disk server running.
 The virtual disk server can run on your desktop, or in a cloud-based Azure Virtual Machine.

-Disk sector reads and writes for drive B are redirected over MQTT via the Mosquitto MQTT Broker to a Python-based virtual disk server.
-Disk sectors are also cached on one of the real-time cores to significantly improve read/write performance on the Altair emulator.
+Drive B: disk sector reads and writes are sent over MQTT to the Python-based virtual disk server.
+The disk sector **Cache-aside** cache is used to improve the performance of this virtual drive.

 ![Altair Web Terminal Architecture.](../media/altair-on-azure-sphere-disk-cache-server.png)